 - 27% of us barely use the expensive gyms we paid for, which adds up to $1.8 billion in wasted fees each year.

-- If you know that you won’t use your gym membership, you can get fit without one.
+- If you know that you use a gym regularly, it’s possible to save money and get fit without a gym membership.